yegor256/blog/_posts/2015/dec/2015-12-22-why-dont-you-contribute-to-open-source.md

 open-source components.
 I'm sure nobody will argue with this.
 Only something very basic and simple can be created without code reuse.
 Nah, I'm wrong.
-Even super small pieces of software can't be created without open-source "neighbors".
+Even super small pieces of software can't be created without open-source "neighbors."
 You need at the very least an operating system and a programming language.
 In most cases, they are open source (Microsoft is an exception, and it must die).

 Thus, no matter what software you're creating, you're using modules